smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/01-Add-front-end/README.md

 🤔 Why would we want to split our code into 2 projects ?

 👉 Separating the code for the model training + prediction API from the code of the website will allow the package for the website to be very light.
+👉 Using separate projects will also ease the deployment of the interface 👉 Using separated projects will also ease the deployment of the interface 👉 Having separated projects will also ease the deployment of the interface

 Actually, the package for our website will not require to contain any Data Science related code, since the website will be using our own API in order to make predictions.